The Best Toys for Kids of Every Age

 Spin Master Soggy Doggy Board Game.
-As far as board games go, it’s easy to see why this one is rising in the ranks of the popular toys for the holidays.
+As far as board games go, it’s easy to see why this one is rising in the ranks of popular toys for preschoolers.
 It involves young players getting wet and, yes, a damp dog.
 Enough said.

 Star Wars Luke Skywalker Landspeeder.
-This may be the biggest holiday for top toys with movie tie-ins.
-Modeled after the X-34 craft from Star Wars: A New Hope, this dream gift takes two riders for a 5 mph spin helming an interactive dashboard with lights and real sounds from the movie.
-Alas, intergalactic rides don’t come cheap, so perhaps the entire family might want to chip in.
+If you’re looking for top toys with movie tie-ins, this one is bound to be a hit.
+Modeled after the X-34 craft from Star Wars: A New Hope, this dream gift takes two riders for a 5 mph spin while helming an interactive dashboard with lights and real sounds from the movie.
+(And yes, intergalactic rides don’t come cheap.)

-Now that you have a kindergartener, expect to regularly hear about all the popular toys the other kids have and she wants.
-While there’s little chance of escaping the power of what’s hot and what’s not, you can fulfill your child’s holiday or birthday wish list with best toys that are both coveted and support learning and emotional development.
+Now that you have a kindergartener, expect to regularly hear about all the popular toys the other kids have and your kiddo wants.
+While there’s little chance of escaping the power of what’s hot and what’s not, you can fulfill your child’s holiday or birthday wish list with these best toys that are coveted and support learning and emotional development.

 Buy it: $15 each, Amazon.com

 Spin Master Hatchimals Surprise Puppadee.
 Hatchimals—mysterious eggs that slowly hatch sweet-silly creatures—were the Cabbage Patch Dolls of holiday 2016.
-A year later, Hatchimals are releasing twins with rainbow eyes.
-Already ToysRUs.com is anticipating these will be uber popular toys, noting that Hatchimals will be sold “one per customer.”
-You’ve been warned.
+Years later, the craze is still going strong.
+Get 'em while you can, folks!

 Oonies.
-They’re not balls.
-Not exactly balloons.
-Whatever you choose to call them, though, the important thing is Oonies inspire creativity.
+They’re not balls, and not exactly balloons.
+Whatever you choose to call them, the important thing is Oonies inspire creativity.
 These top toys magically stick together to make virtually anything your child dreams up, and can be embellished with special Oonie Deco Bits.